iocoop/policies/Bylaws.md

 ### Section 6.05.
 Method of Giving Notice.

-Notice shall be given either personally or by mail or other written communication to the address of a member appearing on the books of the Corporation or provided by the member.
+Notice shall be given either personally, by electronic transmission by the corporation, or by mail or other means of written communication to the address of a member appearing on the books of the Corporation or provided by the member.
 If no address appears or is given, notice shall be given at the principal office of the Corporation.

 ### Section 6.06.
 Record Date for Notice.